 In Year 2 you will explore the legal and ethical context of care and develop an understanding of evidence-based practice.
 You will complete a work-based project (that is directly relevant to service needs or service improvement) in collaboration with an employer.
 Your final module will prepare you for the transition into practice and you will leave the programme with a comprehensive career plan.

 Throughout the programme, practice skills and specialist modules introduce you to the specific work-based skills and competencies you will be required to achieve.
 These modules run across both years and are evidenced through the completion of workbooks and portfolios.
 Employer partners are directly involved in teaching and assessing these skills.

 Possible Progression (subject to availability)

 – BSc (Hons) Health, Community & Social Sciences final year at Duchy Rosewarne

-– BSc (Hons) Nursing second year at Plymouth University
+– BSc (Hons) Nursing second year at University of Plymouth

 – Senior Healthcare Worker

 48 UCAS points (32 from A2 Level).
 Plus GCSEs at grade C or above in English language and maths.
 You will also need to work in a work-based clinical environment for 15 hours per week, to be agreed on application.

 Cornwall College Group has been awarded silver in Teaching Excellence Framework (TEF)Find out more about TEF